Food Sourcing in America 2025: Fragmentation and Focus

 Despite pockets of great success, the American packaged food industry is arguably underperforming.
 Food service has grown twice as quickly as food at retail in the past 10 years, and retailers are battling for their slice of a seemingly shrinking pie.

-“Food Sourcing in America 2025” will illuminate the shifting world of food shopping, uncovering where stores and brands can better align with evolving shopper needs.
-The report will include channel- and retailer-specific dashboards, plus a new, proprietary segmentation.
+“Food Sourcing in America 2025” illuminates the shifting world of food shopping, uncovering where stores and brands can better align with evolving shopper needs.
+The report includes channel- and retailer-specific dashboards, plus a new proprietary segmentation.
 These rich insights will inform optimized tactics, positioning and planning so you can obtain the right shopper’s attention, attract their food dollars and, ultimately, their loyalty.

 • Executive summary